-The Latest: State governors sworn in across Brazil
+The Latest: Reporters decry treatment at Brazil inauguration

-SAO PAULO (AP) — The Latest on the inauguration of Jair Bolsonaro as Brazilian president (all times local):
+BRASILIA, Brazil (AP) — The Latest on the inauguration of Jair Bolsonaro as Brazil's new president (all times local):

 12:30 p.m.